DIPSAS/hello-open-dips/README.md

 If you'd only like to see how the app looks, go to [hello.open.dips.no](https://hello.open.dips.no).
-When asked for credentials you can use `OPENDIPS` as both username and password.
+When asked for credentials you can use `OPENDIPS` as username and `open1234` as password.
 You can see more information about valid data to test with on [open.dips.no/data](https://open.dips.no/data)

 # Run the app yourself